-The benchmark was not met for both tools used to asses this item of evaluating finished radiographs.
-This marks the 6th straight year that this benchmark was not met for each embedded question.
+For the embedded question on the RADS 461 unit test only 77.5% answered the questions correctly.
+This marks the 6th straight year that this benchmark was not met.
 The actual questions were reviewed with the clinical preceptors.
 The preceptors were asked to incorporate similar questions during the case analysis portion of the clinical competency evaluations.
-In addition, the unit test date was moved to a date away from the MSU homecoming and NRTW celebrations.
-For the RADS 320L test, the 3 Image Analysis section will continue to trend, as this is the 7th year of using this particular tool.
-However, the results have been up and down in this area.
+Will continue to monitor or trend.
+For the RADS 320L Tes3 Image analysis section, on 71.4% of the cohort passed this section on the test and the benchmark is 75% of the students will pass this section on the test.
+The benchmark was met in 2021.
+Will continue to trend, as this is the 7th year for using this particular tool.
+However, the results have be up and down in this area.
 Clinical Preceptors were asked to continue to increase the questioning even more on the product analysis to emphasize image analysis.